 \section{Simulation model}

-In this paper, the interaction of the solar wind with Earth's magnetosphere has been simulated by the three-dimensional (3-D) global hybrid simulation platform RHybrid \citep[e.g.,][]{Jarvinen2018,Jarvinen2020,Jarvinen2022,Kallio2022}.
-The model setup includes the undisturbed, upstream solar wind ions injected in the simulation from the front ($+x$) wall along the $-x$ direction with a drifting Maxwellian velocity distribution.
-Within the simulation domain, ion velocity distributions evolve according to model calculation self-consistently coupled with the evolution of the magnetic field.
-The perpendicular components of the undisturbed IMF to the flow ($B_y, B_z$) convect in the simulation domain frozen-in to the solar wind plasma, whereas the radial, flow-aligned component ($B_x$) is implemented as a constant magnetic field profile.
-Earth's magnetic field is estimated as a 3-D dipole field \citep{Fatemi2018,Jarvinen2020,Omelchenko2021} instead of a mirror dipole \citep{Raeder2003,Hu2007,Lin2014}.
-Magnetospheric solar wind interaction, including different regions such as the dayside and nightside magnetosphere, magnetosheath and the foreshock and the boundaries like the bow shock and the magnetopause, forms self-consistently when the magnetized solar wind plasma flow encounters the geomagnetic field and the planetary environment.
-Electrons are modeled as a charge-neutralizing adiabatic fluid.
-The inner boundary is assumed at the geocenter distance of $r$ = 3$R_E$.
-It is implemented as a perfect conducting sphere on which precipitated particles are absorbed.
+To answer the above questions, the magnetized planet-solar wind interaction has been simulated by a three-dimensional (3-D) global hybrid simulation platform RHybrid \citep{Jarvinen2018}.
+As in previous studies for magnetized planets Mercury and Earth \citep{Jarvinen2020,Jarvinen2024,Yang2024}, the model setup includes unperturbed, upstream solar wind ions injected into the simulation from the right boundary along the $-x$ direction with a drifting Maxwellian velocity distribution.
+Within the simulation domain, ion velocity distributions evolve according to model calculations that are self-consistently coupled with the evolution of the magnetic field.
+The initial state of the simulation employs a mirror-dipole magnetic field profile, commonly used in global MHD \citep{Raeder2003,Guo2010} and hybrid \citep{Lin2014} simulations for magnetized planets.
+Electrons are modeled as a massless charge-neutralizing fluid.
+The inner boundary is assumed at the geocentric distance of $r = 1.5~R_\mathrm{E}$ and is implemented as a perfectly conducting sphere on which precipitated particles are absorbed.